 AWS Snowmobile, the 100 PB shipping container service introduced in 2016, was officially retired in early 2024.
 The service had handled extremely large data transfers (multi-petabyte enterprise data lake migrations primarily).
 Utilisation was low; only a handful of customers used Snowmobile each year.
 AWS retired the service in favour of the multi-Snowball pattern combined with Direct Connect for ongoing replication.

-For petabyte-scale transfers in 2026, the recommended pattern: order multiple Snowball Edge 210 devices (210 TB usable each) in parallel waves, run them in sequence to maintain ongoing customer-side IO, and use AWS Direct Connect for any incremental delta or ongoing replication after the bulk seed.
-A 1 PB transfer typically uses 5 to 8 Snowball Edge 210 devices in 2 to 3 waves, completing in 4 to 8 weeks of elapsed time at a total device cost of $3,000 to $6,000.
+For petabyte-scale transfers in 2026, the recommended pattern: order multiple Snowball Edge 210 TB devices in parallel waves, run them in sequence to maintain ongoing customer-side IO, and use AWS Direct Connect for any incremental delta or ongoing replication after the bulk seed.
+A 1 PB transfer typically uses 5 to 8 devices in 2 to 3 waves, completing in 4 to 8 weeks of elapsed time at a total job-fee cost of roughly $16,000 to $26,000 (each fully-loaded device bills at the $3,200 tier) plus shipping.

 Snowball Edge supports both import (data into AWS) and export (data out of AWS to a customer location).
 The export use case is most common in cross-cloud transfers where the customer is moving from AWS to Azure or GCP.
 The export device is ordered, AWS copies the data to the device, ships it to the customer, the customer ingests into the destination cloud (typically using Azure Data Box or Google Transfer Appliance), and ships back.